athrawes/aml/README.md

 # methods, constants, etc...
 ```

-To extend the current module with the methods from other modules, add the `extends`
+To extend the current module with the methods from other modules, add the
-operator and a list of the modules to extend from:
+`extends` operator and a list of the modules to extend from:

 ```aml
 module Foo extends Bar Baz
 ```

+### Traits

+TODO: fill this out.
+Basically, Rust traits.

 ### I/O